zjhzjh123/AAATree/README.md

+# AAA Tree

-# It is one homework in data structure.
+It is one homework in data structure.
 It implements AAA Tree.